1danrule/workout-tracker/README.md

 # WorkoutTracker

-A web application for tracking workouts and gym progress
+A web application for tracking workouts and gym progress.

-## 🎯 About
+## About

-WorkoutTracker is an open-source fitness tracking application for serious athletes.
+WorkoutTracker is an open-source fitness tracking app built for people who train seriously.
-Track your workouts, analyze your progress, and achieve your goals.
+It helps you log your workouts, track your progress over time, and stick to your goals.

-## ✨ Features
+## Features

-- 📊 Workout diary with weight, sets, and reps tracking
+- Workout diary with weight, sets, and reps tracking
-- 📈 Progress charts for each exercise
+- Progress charts for each exercise
-- 💪 Exercise library with descriptions
+- Exercise library with descriptions
-- 🎯 Ready-made workout programs (Full Body, PPL, Upper/Lower)
+- Ready-made workout programs (Full Body, PPL, Upper/Lower)
-- ⚡ Custom workout builder
+- Custom workout builder
-- ⏱️ Rest timer between sets
+- Rest timer between sets
-- 🧮 Calculators (1RM, working weights)
+- Calculators (1RM, working weights)

-## 🛠️ Tech Stack
+## Tech Stack

 **Backend:**
 - Django + Django REST Framework